 “Apart from the business side, storytelling can be used as an effective medium for touching people’s hearts; it’s used to establish a connection with people on a personal and emotional level.
 Therefore, stories are a natural part of life, giving meaning to our activities, legitimising our decisions and summoning our sentiments,” adds Khun Lek.

-Their latest production is “Magical Roosters & Annoying Fairies”, which will take place on Saturday, 17 November 2018, from 4pm to 6pm.
-Audiences (families with children ages 5+) can expect a fun afternoon comprised of stories and a storytelling workshop with an award winning author and professional storyteller from the US, Dr. Margaret Read Macdonald, who has authored over 60 books.
-Participants will leave ready to retell the stories; parents will learn how to talk with and teach kids through stories, making the reading experience more interactive and engaging.
-There will also be face painting, food and drinks.
+A recent Bangkok production included “Magical Roosters & Annoying Fairies”.
+Audiences (families with children ages 5+) enjoyed a fun afternoon comprised of stories and a storytelling workshop with an award winning author and professional storyteller from the US, Dr. Margaret Read Macdonald, who has authored over 60 books.
+Participants left ready to retell the stories; parents learned how to talk with and teach kids through stories, making the reading experience more interactive and engaging.
+There was also face painting, food and drinks.

-Also, coming up on 1 December 2018, the group will host a storytelling & board game event called, “The Medici and the Story of Pizza.”
-Hear the stories of The Medici family who had a major influence on the growth of the Italian Renaissance and the legend of pizza.
-The venue is Kopi-O Board Game Café, Sukhumvit 39.
-You’re invited to join the board game and stories party – come connect with others while having fun listening to stories, and use your strategic thinking skills to solve problems through board games.
+Also, a storytelling & board game event, “The Medici and the Story of Pizza”, brought to life stories of The Medici family who had a major influence on the growth of the Italian Renaissance and the legend of pizza.
+Participants also played related board games.